twisted/towncrier/docs/configuration.rst

 =======================

 ``towncrier`` has many knobs and switches you can use, to customize it to your project's needs.
-The setup in the `Tutorial <tutorial.html>`_ doesn't touch on many, but this document will detail each of these options for you!
+The setup in the :doc:`tutorial` doesn't touch on many, but this document will detail each of these options for you!

-For how to perform common customization tasks, see `Customization <customization/index.html>`_.
+For how to perform common customization tasks, see :doc:`customization`.

 ``[tool.towncrier]``
 --------------------